FAQ

 Why should I choose Catholic Charities as my agency?

 Catholic Charities has been building families through adoption since 1964.
-We met the stringent requirements to become a Hague-accredited agency—one of only a handful in the State.
-Our Adoption Social Workers have over 80 years of combined experience in both domestic and international adoptions and are Certified Adoption Professionals.
+Our adoption social workers have over 80 years of combined experience in both domestic and international adoptions and are certified adoption professionals.
 A few have a personal connection to adoption.
-Click here to read why other couple chose Catholic Charities.

 Do you have to be Catholic to adopt through Catholic Charities?